The King’s Lynn Shakespeare Festival

 I became a resident of King’s Lynn just over three years ago and live in the village of Clenchwarton just outside the town.
 Since arriving here, I have learned more and more about the town’s extraordinarily rich history, and it is a journey which has lead me to believe that a life for the performance of the works of Shakespeare would be something which the town both warrants and deserves.
 Indeed, its contemporary cultural life is a further factor which lends encouragement to my belief.

-I have, therefore, been considering the possibility of creating Shakespearean performance here in King’s Lynn for some time.
+Therefore, I have been considering the possibility of creating Shakespearean performance here in King’s Lynn for some time.
 However, the specific impetus to hold a Shakespeare Festival fully materialised when I became aware of evidence which might lead us to believe that Shakespeare, the man, the player and the writer, has a very specific and personal relationship with the town.

 Andrew Jarvis can be emailed by clicking here.